The Soufflet Group: Trading

 The Group's Trading Division, Soufflet Négoce, has 4 trading offices and 4 port silos (in the Atlantic, the Channel and the Black Sea).
 It specialises in sourcing, transporting and exporting cereals, oilseeds and dairy products.

 Milling

 With 10 mills in France and Belgium, Moulins Soufflet prepares and markets flours for its different types of customers: traditional bakers, flour-using industries and major retailers.

 Moulins Soufflet also owns the Baguépi brand name.

 Ingredients

 Formulating tailor-made ingredients, AIT Ingredients offers solutions meeting the various problems its industrial customers face, mainly in the breadmaking sector.
 The company is developing in the European and African markets as well as in Russia, the Middle East and South America.

 Malting

-Malteries Soufflet is one of the world's main producers of kilned and roasted malt and caramels.
+Soufflet Malt, previously known as Malteries Soufflet, is one of the world's main producers of kilned and roasted malt and caramels and was formed by merging with United Malt Group in 2023.
+As of March 12, 2025, Soufflet Malt was identified as the world's largest maltster with 41 malting plants across 20 countries in Europe, Asia, Africa, Australia and America, and more than 2,300 employees.

 Maize processing

 Specializing in the first conversion of maize, Costimex produces and markets worldwide maize hominies, grits, semolina and flour tailored to the various requirements of brewers and snack and breakfast cereal manufacturers.